The Coffee plant – Coffea arabica, it’s been a trading commodity for centuries and grown in Europe since the 1700’s.

 Related Reading: 7 Ways You Can Use Old Coffee Grounds in Your Garden

-How Long Does It Take For A Coffee Plant To Grow, Flower And Fruit?
+How Long Does It Take To Grow Coffee Tree Plants?

 To grow and harvest your own coffee, you would need to have a lot of coffee beans for a good cup of “Arabica.”